bassistTech/bassistTech.github.io/speakerpy/readme.md

 ## Motivation

 This program is offered in the spirit of a programming exercise that happens to be useful.
-I've been programming since 1981, and over the decades have spent some time keeping up with developments in languages and tools, through home projects like this one.

-My latest interest is in the recent porting of the standard Python interpreter to Web Assembly, allowing Python programs to run in the browser.
-This has been combined with some other tools in the **flet** package to allow creation of graphical Web applications, or "web apps."

-Web apps have proven to be a way of developing apps that will run on any system that supports a modern browser.
-In a sense, *the browser is the new OS*.
-It solves the problem of trying to write an app that targets every platform: Windows, Mac, Linux, Chrome, Android, etc.

-So I took my existing speaker modeling code, converted it into a **flet** app, and am sharing it here.
-It follows my time-tested approach to GUI design, which is: *Ugly but functional*.
-I started with all of the layout defaults provided by the tool -- in this case **flet**, and added only enough modifications to make the resulting interface tolerable to use.

-As I learn more about creating robust and useful web apps, I'll test my learning by updating this program.
+It's the result of looking for the easist possible way to create a Web app in Python.

+I've always been interested in DIY music gear, including speakers.
+When web forums began to emerge for bassists, I noticed comments like "tens are fast and fifteens are deep, because physics."
+I immediately asked myself: "What physics?" and launched a project to find the actual physics underlying the behavior of speakers.

+I'm a physicist, and don't have an engineering background, so my approach is noticeably physics-y.
+A scientist is constantly faced with the question: How do I know that I'm on the right track?
+How can I check this?
+Why should anybody believe it?

+These modeling programs are part of my approach, because I can use them to "connect" my equations with accepted software and my own measurements.
+I've checked the graphs produced by my program with one popular app, WinISD.
+The graphs match quite closely, if I account for a difference in how my program computes the input voltage.
+This agreement would be unliklely if there were an error in my assumptions or calculations.
+I've also built speakers and measured their response and impedance curves.

 ## Cautions

-I'm not an engineer, and this program has not been checked for correctness or accuracy.
-This is not engineering software.
-Before committing to building a speaker, I recommend getting expert advice, and checking my results against other software that's available.
+I'm not an engineer, and this program has not been checked by any third party for correctness or accuracy.
+Do not use this program for actual design purposes unless you check the results against other accepted software or formulas.